GrantExec, a Euna Solutions® company

 Kinship Navigator Programs: Replication and Tribal Adaptation

-This funding opportunity provides financial support to state and tribal child welfare agencies to implement or adapt evidence-based Kinship Navigator Programs that assist relatives caring for children when parents are unable to do so.
+This funding opportunity provides financial support to state, local, and tribal child welfare agencies, as well as nonprofit organizations, to develop and implement programs that assist relatives and close family friends caring for children outside of parental homes.

 $500,000